What is Demodex folliculorum?

 D. folliculorum can also cause complications with preexisting skin conditions.
 It may worsen acne outbreaks, rosacea rashes, and dermatitis patches.
 Controlling the mites may help the outcome of these types of inflammatory skin conditions.

 Certain home treatments can help get rid of D. folliculorum while also preventing them from spreading.
-Gently scrub your eyelashes with baby shampoo.
+Gently scrub your eyelashes with a 50 percent solution of tea tree oil.
 Then apply tea tree oil to kill any eggs left behind.
-The baby shampoo should get rid of mites, and the tea tree oil will get rid of mite eggs.
+The tea tree oil should get rid of mites and mite eggs.

 In most cases, you don’t need to do anything about the mites unless they’re causing symptoms.